Maspital/socbed-sigma/README.md

 # socbed_sigma --label ./2022-09-23T09_35_12Z
 ```
 After execution has finished, the dataset directory will contain two additional files per `*_winlogbeat.jsonl`:
-- `*_sigma.txt`, containing generated SIGMA alerts from the log file of the same name in human-readable form
+- `*_sigma.txt`, containing generated Sigma alerts from the log file of the same name in human-readable form
-- `*_sigma.json`, containing generated SIGMA alerts from the log file of the same name in json format for further processing
+- `*_sigma.json`, containing generated Sigma alerts from the log file of the same name in json format for further processing

 ## Labeling a dataset
-Evaluate and label the created SIGMA alerts for a single file by running
+Evaluate and label the created Sigma alerts for a single file by running
 ```shell
 source ~/.virtualenvs/socbed/bin/activate
 socbed_sigma --label /path/to/your/sigma.json